Kaczynski: No question of Polish EU exit

 Kaczynski spoke after PiS prosecutor general Zbigniew Ziobro questioned the validity of the EU treaty.

-He did it by asking the Polish Constitutional Tribunal, earlier this month, whether Polish judges had the right to ask the EU court in Luxembourg for preliminary rulings on interpretation of EU law.
+He did it by asking the Polish Constitutional Tribunal, earlier this month, whether Polish judges had the right to ask the EU high court in Luxembourg for preliminary rulings on interpretation of EU law.

 The move comes amid a judicial dispute between Poland and the European Commission, which said a PiS purge of Polish Supreme Court judges amounted to political meddling.

-The commission referred the case to the EU's high court in Luxembourg, but Ziobro's query, which questions the primacy of EU law in Polish affairs, could be a pretext to ignore the EU verdict on the Supreme Court affair.
+The commission referred the case to the EU top court, but Ziobro's query, which questions the primacy of EU law in Polish affairs, could be a pretext to ignore the looming EU verdict on the Supreme Court affair.

 Big questions